 - Wash your clothes frequently, if your shirt accidentally gets dampened by breast milk, rub the clothing with vinegar or sanitizer.

 - Wash hands frequently and especially after diaper changes but not with antibacterial soap, which may kill the good bacteria.

 - Dry hands with paper towels and discard them after each use.

 - Avoid diaper wipes if the baby has a diaper rash.

 - Let the baby go without a diaper whenever possible.
 Cloth diapers are preferable over disposables.

 Can I still breastfeed if my baby has thrush?

-One thing that can help if you’re breastfeeding with thrush, provided you have the privacy and cooperative weather, is exposing your nipples to sunlight for a few minutes each day since yeast hates the sun.
-Probiotics may help speed recovery and keep yeast at bay too, and they’re safe to take while you’re breastfeeding.
+One thing that can help if you’re breastfeeding with thrush, provided you have the privacy and cooperative weather, is exposing your nipples to sunlight for a few minutes each day since the UV rays from sunlight can kill yeasts You may also consider taking probiotics to keep the yeast infection at bay.
 Even if your baby is irritable during feedings, keep offering the breast or bottle, if you’re pumping or formula-feeding.
-Once the treatment kicks in and her symptoms start to subside, she’ll be back to eating normally again before you know it.